Our topmost choices for the best soccer cleats for beginners:

-The models of PUMA Ultra had their revolutionary changes starting with the Ultra 1.3, where it became the lightest soccer cleat and also one of the most aggressive speed cleats designed for the fastest players of the game.
+The models of PUMA Ultra had their revolutionary changes starting with the Ultra 1.3, which became the lightest soccer cleat and also one of the most aggressive speed cleats designed for the fastest players of the game.
 Although the Ultra is comfortable and supportive, being more lightweight also means less padding on the inside, so watch out for a forceful impact.

 You can go down to the 3rd tier of PUMA Ultra, the Ultra 3.4 ($80 only), and still get a good soccer cleat.
 This lower-tier model has the GRIPCONTROL SPEEDCAGE technology.
 And it has a soleplate and studs that looks similar to its top-end model.

 Another excellent option is the Ultra 2.3, an older takedown model with quality and performance that can compete with some top-end soccer cleats.
 In fact, if the Ultra 2.3 continues to exist, it will always be cheaper than the latest next-tier model.